-Although there is no particular calibration frequency that is correct for all applications, a calibration frequency of every 6 months is adequate for most infrared combustible gas sample draw applications.
-Unless experience in a particular application dictates otherwise, RKI Instruments, Inc. recommends a calibration frequency of every 6 months.
+Although there is no particular calibration frequency that is correct for all applications, a calibration frequency of every 3 months is adequate for most sample draw detector applications.
+Unless experience in a particular application dictates otherwise, RKI Instruments, Inc. recommends a calibration frequency of every 3 months for the CO detector and every 6 months for the infrared CH4 detector.

-If an application is not very demanding, for example detection in a clean, temperature controlled environment where calibration adjustments are minimal at calibration, then a calibration frequency of every 9 to 12 months is adequate.
+If an application is not very demanding, for example detection in a clean, temperature controlled environment, and calibration adjustments are minimal at calibration, then a calibration frequency of every 6 months is adequate for the CO detector and every 9 to 12 months is adequate for the infrared CH4 detector.

-If an application is very demanding, for example if the environment is not well controlled, then more frequent calibration than every 6 months may be necessary.
+If an application is very demanding, for example if the environment is not well controlled, then more frequent calibration than every 3 months for the CO detector and every 6 months for the infrared CH4 detector may be necessary.